-on voting people in particular.
-In 1974-75, the AAA Foundation's DWT Mini-Course for High School Driver Education Programs was developed at Columbia University.
+Recently, AAA Foundation sponsored researchers have changed their emphasis from rehabilitation to prevention, focusing on young people in particular.
+In 1974-75, the AAA Foundation's DWI Mint-Course for High School Driver Education Programs was developed at Columbia University.
 The course emphasizes the influence of alcohol on driving skill, capitalizing on the inherent interest of teenagers in driving, in order to communicate the total influence of alcohol on human functions and to provide experiences that preclude drinking and driving tragedies.